C-Damian/x-box-2/README.md

 	Lambda deployment package is built and uploaded via Terraform.
 Environment variables and secrets are configured in AWS.

 - **Local Testing:**
-	Dockerfile provided for simulating Lambda locally.
-Unit tests are in the `tests/` directory.
+	Dockerfile will be provided for simulating Lambda locally.
+Unit tests will be in the `tests/` directory.

 ### Next Steps

-- **GitHub Actions CI/CD:**
-	Plan to automate deployment using GitHub Actions.
-A workflow YAML file will be added to build, test, and deploy the Lambda and Terraform resources on push to `main`.

 - **Extensibility:**
 	The codebase is designed for future expansion, such as adding a FastAPI backend, web UI, or support for additional social platforms.